Mark David Lee

 Mark David Lee (born May 29, 1973) is an American musician known as the guitarist and a founding member of the Christian rock band, Third Day.
 He and vocalist Mac Powell were the only original members present throughout the band's entire history.

 Third Day has amassed album sales of over 6 million units.
-Lee has performed over 1200 shows with the band, traveling throughout the United States, Europe, Australia, Brazil and South Africa.
-Most recently Third Day became the first Christian artist to embark on a USO tour, performing for American troops in Iraq and Kuwait.
+Lee has performed over 1,200 shows with the band, traveling throughout the United States, Europe, Australia, Brazil, and South Africa.
+In 2008, Third Day became the first Christian artist to embark on a USO tour, performing for American troops in Iraq and Kuwait.